-The length of the perforators to either skin paddle allows the skin segments to be positioned well distant from the bone segment, thus allowing for a tension free closure of almost any mucosal defect in the oral cavity.
+The length of the perforators to either skin paddle allows the skin segments to be positioned well distant from the bone segment, thus allowing for a tension free closure of almost any skin and mucosal defect in the neck

 While the scapula from either side can be used for a given defect, the ipsilateral scapula is usually chosen and the patient is placed in the lateral decubitus position.
 This allows for a single surgical prep with sequential harvesting of the graft.

 Trimming of the bone graft